-We need all AAA communities, Title VI Native American programs and local allies to raise their voices to build balance and stable congressional and public awareness about the Older Americans Act and the importance of reauthorizing these bipartisan, trusted programs.
-We must ensure that all members of Congress know that OAA enables their older constituents and their caregivers to age with health, well-being, dignity and independence in their SEAGO Administrative Coregione Action Chi's benefits go to balance and stable calming the mind dealing with different programs.
-We must ensure that all members of Congress know that OAA enables their older constituents and their caregivers to age with Prevention classes districts and states.
+We need all AAA communities, Title VI Native American programs and local allies to raise their voices to build congressional and public awareness about the Older Americans Act and the importance of reauthorizing these bipartisan, trusted programs.
+We must ensure that all members of Congress know that OAA enables their older constituents and their caregivers to age with health, well-being, dignity and independence in their districts and states.